hyperlane-xyz/hyperlane-quickstart/README.md

 $ yarn hardhat deploy-reader --network goerli
 ```

 Once deployed, you can have the contract make a query to read a remote owner.
-In this case, you can read the owner of a deployed `Ownee` contract above:
+In this case, you can read the owner of a deployed `Owner` contract above:

 ```shell
 $ yarn hardhat read-remote-owner  --reader "READER_ADDRESS" --remote fuji --target "OWNEE_ADDRESS" --network goerli